 - Guide for prevention and management of harassment at work

 - A brief guide for managing exam anxiety

 2. Guidelines for managing social problems for health and social care professionals

 - A gender-base model of prevention and support service for women suffering from intimate partner violence (in English)

 3. Recommendations for the development of policies to prevent and manage social problems

-- Recoomendations for policy and action, based on face-to-face interviews with people sustaining severe injuries in road traffic
+- Recomendations for policy and action, based on face-to-face interviews with people sustaining severe injuries in road traffic (in English)

 4. Educational manuals for team coordinators